equalitie/ouisync-app/docker/README.md

 location from which you are executing the build command.

 If the **Dockerfile** is not in this location, then you can use the `-f` flag to provide the location of the **Dockerfile**.
-Then, when  the previous command would look like this:
+The previous command would look like this:

 `sudo docker build --build-arg build_name=<build-name> --build-arg build_number=<build-number> --build-arg keystore=<keystore-name> --build-arg keystore_password_file=<password-file-name> --build-arg ndk_version=<ndk-version> --build-arg branch=<branch> -f <dockerfile-location> -t <tag> .`